-The Berkeley Balkan Bacchanal Presents Orchestra Euphonos with Ionela Guzic (Romania) and Kef (on tour from Portland) for an EXTRA bacchanal in March.
+The Berkeley Balkan Bacchanal Presents Orchestra Euphonos with Ionela Guzic (Romania) and Kef (on tour from Eugene, Oregon) for an EXTRA bacchanal in March.

 Friday, March 29